About Andrea Tosato

 Scholarship and Recognition

 Professor Tosato has published extensively on commercial law, digital assets, secured transactions, and bankruptcy.
-His scholarship has been published in leading law journals, including the University of Pennsylvania Law Review, North Carolina Law Review, Alabama Law Review, Arizona State Law Journal, Florida Law Review, Fordham Law Review, Hastings Law Journal, Oxford Journal of Legal Studies, European Law Journal, Lloyd's Maritime and Commercial Law Quarterly, and Law & Contemporary Problems.
+His scholarship has been published in leading law journals, including the Yale Law Journal, University of Pennsylvania Law Review, North Carolina Law Review, Alabama Law Review, Arizona State Law Journal, Florida Law Review, Fordham Law Review, Hastings Law Journal, Oxford Journal of Legal Studies, European Law Journal, Lloyd's Maritime and Commercial Law Quarterly, and Law & Contemporary Problems.
 His work has been cited by international bodies including the World Bank and the Advocate General of the European Court of Justice, demonstrating the impact of his scholarship on legal systems worldwide.

 Andrea Tosato has also been recognized for his article Crypto in Real Estate Finance (co-authored with Professors R. Wilson Freyermuth and Christopher Odinet), which received the Shook Hardy Bacon Research Award.